|

 53. discard

-anything that is cast aside or discarded
+anything that is cast aside

 During the Scientific Revolution, Europeans discarded traditional beliefs and began using reason to explain the world around them.